-Service Definition

-Preparation of Meals (MPP §30-757.131)

-Preparation of meals which includes planning menus; removing food from refrigerator or pantry; washing/drying hands before and after meal preparation; washing, peeling, and slicing vegetables; opening packages, cans, and bags; measuring and mixing ingredients; lifting pots and pans; trimming meat; reheating food; cooking and safely operating stove; setting the table; serving the meals; pureeing food; and cutting the food into bite-sized pieces.

-Factors/Exceptions Examples

-Factors for consideration, but not limited to:

-- The extent to which the recipient can assist or perform task safely. - Types of food the recipient usually eats for breakfast, lunch, dinner, and snacks and the amount of time needed to prepare the food (e.g., more cooked meals versus meals that do not require cooking). - Whether the recipient is able to reheat meals prepared in advance and the types of food the recipient eats on days the provider does not work. - The frequency the recipient eats. - Time for universal precautions, as appropriate.

-Exceptions include, but not limited to:

-- If the recipient must have meals pureed or cut into bite-sized pieces. - If the recipient has special dietary requirements that require longer preparation times or preparation of more frequent meals. - If the recipient eats meals that require less preparation (e.g., toast and coffee for breakfast).
+Service Definition Factors/Exceptions Examples Preparation of Meals (MPP §30-757.131) Preparation of meals which includes planning menus; removing food from refrigerator or pantry; washing/drying hands before and after meal preparation; washing, peeling, and slicing vegetables; opening packages, cans, and bags; measuring and mixing ingredients; lifting pots and pans; trimming meat; reheating food; cooking and safely operating stove; setting the table; serving the meals; pureeing food; and cutting the food into bite-sized pieces.
+Factors for consideration, but not limited to: The extent to which the recipient can assist or perform task safely.
+Types of food the recipient usually eats for breakfast, lunch, dinner, and snacks and the amount of time needed to prepare the food (e.g., more cooked meals versus meals that do not require cooking).
+Whether the recipient is able to reheat meals prepared in advance and the types of food the recipient eats on days the provider does not work.
+The frequency the recipient eats.
+Time for universal precautions, as appropriate.
+Exceptions include, but not limited to: If the recipient must have meals pureed or cut into bite-sized pieces.
+If the recipient eats meals that require longer preparation times or preparation of more frequent meals.
+If the recipient eats meals that require less preparation (e.g., toast and coffee for breakfast).
+Exception Low: The recipient eats meals that require less preparation time (e.g., toast and coffee for breakfast).
+Exception High: The recipient must have meals pureed or cut into bite-sized pieces.
+Exception High: The recipient must have meals that require less preparation time (e.g., toast and coffee for breakfast).

-Exception Documentation Examples:

-- Exception Low: The recipient eats meals that require less preparation time (e.g., toast and coffee for breakfast). - Exception High: The recipient must have meals pureed or cut into bite-sized pieces. - Exception High: The recipient has special dietary requirements that require longer preparation times or preparation of more frequent meals.